nick-ivanov/ropsten-full-node/README.md

-# Ropsten Full Node Intaller and Runner
+# Ropsten Full Node Intaller and Runner (with mining capacity)
 Automatically install and run a Ropsten full node on Ubuntu, with or without mining.

 **NOTE:** This project is not part of the official Ethereum stack.
 This is a third-party script that automates deployment of a Ropsten testnet full node.